-- Send them the photos and/or videos of the storm.
+- Send them photos and/or videos of the storm.

 - The claim adjuster may bring specific gear to inspect steeply pitched roofs.

-- The claims adjuster will have a roof inspection report which will include the taking of photos, looking at dents in the soft metals – gutters, box vents, powered attic ventilators.
+- The claims adjuster will have a roof inspection report which will include the taking of photos, and looking at dents in the soft metals – gutters, box vents, and powered attic ventilators.